 - Thirdly, the percolation test, as outlined, is required.

-It’s important to note that it is not recommended to carry out the percolation test during abnormal weather conditions such as heavy rain or drought as this will skew any results.
+It’s important to note that it is not recommended to carry out the percolation test during abnormal weather conditions such as heavy rain or drought as this will skew any results with unusual groundwater levels.

 How to perform a percolation test?